 15) Adaptation of fuel consumption display – The “economy” display on the dash is notoriously optimistic.
 This is the case on most cars.
 Engineers want people to be “happy,” so they fudge the display a little to make people feel good about their fuel economy (my opinion).
 My display frequently read about 4-mpg higher than my actual fill-up average.
 I set my consumption value to 110%, which resulted in the dash displaying a lower value.
-I will fine-tune the setting to dial-in a more precise measurement.
+I have since fine-tuned it to 106%.

 16) Cloned inner tail lights – This is similar to the “five brake light” mod, but goes a step further by having the inner tail lights behave identically to the outer tail lights.
 High-level illumination of the inner tail lights on the hatch are not activated on North American cars (mine weren’t, anyway).
 They just act as additional low-level tail lights in the U.S. Programming them to mimic the turn signals increases visibility toward drivers who are becoming increasingly inattentive in the United States.
 That’s what I tell myself, at least. 😉 See this video for more details.

 17) Third brake light with lock/unlock – This is a minor convenience mod that simply flashes the center brake light when the doors lock or unlock.
 Sometimes I forget whether my doors are locked.
 By the time I remember, I usually can see only the top of my car.
 With this mod, I can press the lock button on my remote and see the lighted confirmation from a distance.